jpnance/pso-kata/README.md

 * Maintain a transaction history for the league in the order in which they occur

 ### Acceptance Criteria
-Before any adds, drops, or trades have been made, printing out the transaction history for the league should result in:
+Before any adds, drops, or trades have been made, printing the transaction history should result in:

 ```
 No transactions.
 ```

-After some adds, drops, and trades have been made, printing out the transaction history for the league should result in:
+After some adds, drops, and trades have been made, printing the transaction history should result in:

 ```
 1. Charles adds Vince Young
 2. Luke adds Willie Snead